 Napa Valley without wine??!!
-While the Napa Valley is one of the great wine destinations of the world, there are plenty of things you can do that don’t directly involve drinking wine.
-Perhaps you are not drinking due to health, pregnancy, or spiritual reasons, or perhaps you are traveling with people under the age of 21.
+While the Napa Valley is one of the great wine destinations of the world, there are plenty of things you can do in Napa Valley besides drink wine.
+Perhaps you are not drinking in Napa due to health, pregnancy, or spiritual reasons, or perhaps you are traveling with people under the age of 21.

 1. Attend A Performance

 One of the best venues to check out a performance is the historic Napa Valley Opera House, which hosts plays, dance, and musical performances throughout the year.
 Another historic venue for a variety of live performances is the Uptown Theatre which is also located in Napa.

 There are also a number of concerts, festivals, outdoor movies, and other events held at wineries and parks throughout the Napa Valley that are generally open to the public.
 There are also several cinemas in the Napa Valley if you have a hankering for a new release movie.

 To figure out what is going on during your visit, check out weekly event schedules online (such as at the Visit Napa Valley or Napa Tourist Info websites) or in the printed weekly guides available at hotels, tourist information, and tourist sites throughout Napa.

 2. Visit Wineries that Offer More Than Wine.

 Let’s face it, most wine tasting rooms are generally cramped and not very interesting if you are not tasting or purchasing wine.
 So instead, especially if you have a mixed group with some wanting to drink and other not, visit wineries that have a little something extra to entertain those who are not drinking.